QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 subfield of AI that uses generative models such as LLMs to generate new and original content such as text, images, videos, or other forms of data with the capability to adapt and make decisions to achieve specific goals.
-{{TMF-1218}} lists full-stack AI as one of key requirements of Autonomous Network capabilities, and {{TMF-1345}} highlights the potential of generative AI in driving the evoluation of autonomous networks.
-Other SDOs like ETSI (Experiential Networked Intelligence) ENI is actively advancing the integration of AI in networks and services {{ETSI-ENI035}}.

 AI agent which takes the power of generative AI a step further refers to a system or program that uses AI to perform tasks on behalf of users.
-AI Agent is an autonomous entity that can perceive the environment, make decisions, and take actions to achieve specific goals.
 In the context of network operations and management, agents are increasingly being designed to perform tasks such as understanding user intent, generating network configurations, diagnosing and resolving network incidents {{?I-D.ietf-nmop-network-incident-yang}}.
+Meanwhile, other SDOs also try to define terms related to AI agent in the context of network operations and management, e.g., tmforum defines Autonomous Agent in {{TMF-1258}} as AN (Autonomous Network) Terminology.

 ## Network Digital Twin